bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 > q2-fondue (**F**unctions for reproducibly **O**btaining and **N**ormalizing **D**ata re-**U**sed from **E**lsewhere)

-A QIIME 2 plugin enabling the easy download of high throughput sequencing data and the corresponding metadata.
+A QIIME 2 plugin enabling an easy download of high throughput sequencing data and the corresponding metadata.

-With this easy to use plugin you have millions of deposited sequencing data at your fingertips!
+With this easy-to-use plugin you have plenty of deposited sequencing data at your fingertips!
-Want to set your own data in comparison to other published datasets or start off with a meta-analysis? q2-fondue is here to help!
+Want to set your own data in comparison to other published datasets or start off with a meta-analysis?
+_q2-fondue_ is here to help!

-This tutorial will give you an insight on working with q2-fondue and how the artifacts can further be used.
+This tutorial will give you an insight into working with q2-fondue and how the artifacts can further be used.

 ## Some Background
 There are numerous databases online, where researchers can deposit or retrieve high-throughput sequencing data.
-However the three biggest and most important storage and sharing platforms certainly are the [**E**uropean **N**ucleotide **A**rchive](https://www.ebi.ac.uk/ena/browser/home) (ENA, by the European Bioinformatics Institute (EMBL-EBI)), the [**S**equence **R**ead **A**rchive](https://www.ncbi.nlm.nih.gov/sra/)
+However, the three biggest and most important storage and sharing platforms certainly are the [**E**uropean **N**ucleotide **A**rchive](https://www.ebi.ac.uk/ena/browser/home) (ENA, by the European Bioinformatics Institute (EMBL-EBI)), the [**S**equence **R**ead **A**rchive](https://www.ncbi.nlm.nih.gov/sra/)
 (SRA, by the National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services) and the